-There are many more useful products for food storage, such as for oils and dry goods, tea and coffee.
-And you can label them all so you don’t have to worry about taking cumin instead of cardamom.
+There are many more useful products for food storage, such as oils and dry goods, tea, and coffee.
+And you can label them all so you don't have to worry about taking cumin instead of cardamom.

 Yes, that can and may have happened.

 With the code GWS20 you can get 20% off of the spice glasses and storage containers on NOIIA.no!

 I got these spice containers at NOIIA and they are perfect for all my homemade spices.
 This chai spice blend is about 14 tablespoons and is perfect for one of these containers.
 Other spices mixes pictured here are these:

 Aren't homemade spices just the best?
 And so much fun!
 If you want more ideas for homemade spice mixes, just head to my spice mixes category.
 But really, there's no problem in pouring just turmeric or even salt into these to make your spice rack look neat and tidy.

 As I am the self-proclaimed spice queen, my spice rack has been a mess - until now.
 Never enough spices, and note to self to get a larger spice rack.
 Anyway...

 Chai literally just means tea in India, but in Western culture it has been synonymous with the warming, mulling spices that India is famous for using in their teas.